Pre-furbished Inventory

 This is a stunning Olympic combination television-radio console from approximately the late 1950s to early 1960s.
 It features a gorgeous chrome-trimmed dial display in the AM/FM dial as well as a drawer from the top that once held a record player.

 It has amazing upcycling potential.
 You could make it into multple cat beds or have a drawer for a litter box.
+Light rehab needed on base, could be light, medium or dark stain or could be painted.
 The measurements are 42 in W, 21 in D and 36 in H. Reference "#007" when you fill out the custom order form.

-It has upcycling potential for a cat or small dog bed in the lower portion of the radio.
-On the top, the dial face could open to reveal a large drawer though it is certainly big enough for a second cat bed up top.
-The measurements are 23 in W, 20 in D and 41 in H. Reference #008 when you fill out the custom order form.
+It has upcycling potential for a cat bed and potentially a second bed or drawer up top.
+Heavy rehab needed on base and sides, could stained dark or painted.
+It The measurements are 22 in.
+W, 20 in.
+D and 36 in.
+H. Reference #039 when you fill out the custom order form.

 #009 AVAILABLE FOR CUSTOM ORDER